korkutlab/targetscore/zeptosensPkg/inst/shiny/www/ts_about.md

 # Feedback

 This web application is still under heavy development, and we appreciate any feedback/suggestions you may have.
-Please forward feedback to [Heping Wang](mailto:HWang29@mdanderson.org).
+Please forward feedback to [Heping Wang](mailto:HWang29@mdanderson.org) or [Anil Korkut](mailto:akorkut@mdanderson.org)